ferreirav/CMEECourseWork/README.md

 - LaTeX
 <br>

-On [Week2](https://github.com/vitorlcferreira/CMEECourseWork/tree/master/week2) the focus was particularly on Python programming languages:
+On [Week2](https://github.com/vitorlcferreira/CMEECourseWork/tree/master/week2) the focus was particularly on Python programming languages.
 The main learning was based on:

-- Basic syntax and data structiures
+- Basic syntax and data structures

 - ipython Environment